Support for Students

 Faculty members may contact the appropriate office or center directly for additional information about resources and procedures, as well as for making referrals.
 The Office of the Provost also provides support for faculty working with students that may need additional support and assistance in order to thrive on campus.

-The Academic Achievement Center provides tutoring, workshops, and coaching for students.
+The Tutoring & Learning Center provides tutoring, workshops, and coaching for students.

-The Academic Advising Center coordinates advising at Towson University, maintaining a staff of professional advisers and working with academic departments to recruit faculty for the First-Year Experience (FYE) program.
+The Academic Advising, Retention & Completion Office coordinates advising at Towson University, maintaining a staff of professional advisers and working with academic departments to recruit faculty for the First-Year Experience (FYE) program.

 The university’s CARE Team coordinates support resources that assist students in being successful academically and in promoting their health and well-being.
 If you are concerned about the well-being of a TU community member, please contact the Office of the Vice President for Student Affairs (VPSA) by calling (410) 704-2055, or by submitting the online CARE Form.